garylirocks/quickrefs/azure-compute.markdown

 - You can use password, or SSH Private Key from local file or Azure Key Vault
 - Seamless SSH/RDP connection over TLS
 - A bastion can connect to VM in the same or peered vNets
+  - Seems if the vNets are not peered directly, but **via a Firewall/NVA in a hub vNet**
+    - on the VM page, it can't detect the bastion
+    - you need to go to the Bastion page, and connect to a VM using its private IP
 - Deployed to `AzureBastionSubnet` subnet
   - Minimum /26 prefix
   - No need to configure NSGs on this subnet